-Griner leads US to women’s basketball gold medal game with 79-59 win vs Serbia
+Griner leads US to gold medal game with 79-59 win vs Serbia

 The U.S. scored the next nine points, a run started by A’ja Wilson’s three-point play and led 41-23 at the half.
 The lead ballooned to 23 points in the third quarter before the Serbia reserves started pressing and cut the deficit to 14 late in the period.
 The Americans scored the final five points to put the game away.

 Serbia rested its starters for most of the second half with the bronze medal game roughly 24 hours away.
 The country won the bronze in the 2016 Rio Games.

-Serbia, which didn’t start warming up for the game until 25 minutes before tip, shot just 30% from the field — including missing 15 of its 19 3-point attempts.
+“When you have one last chance to get a medal, it’s definitely who will want it more, who will be more hungry,” Serbia coach Marina Maljkovic said.

+Serbia didn’t get a chance to warm up until 25 minutes before the game because traffic delayed the team’s arrival and the NBC Spydercam that hovers above the court had a cable break about 40 minutes before tip.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports